JonaLaw/rock-paper-stuff/README.md

 ## Acknowledgments

-Based on ideas from conversations with:
+Based on ideas from conversations with members of the [Hampshire College Computational Intelligence Lab](http://sites.hampshire.edu/ci-lab/) and:

 - Clifford Bohm
 - Jim Kan